Boštjan Zupančič: Education

 Judge Zupančič obtained his Scientiae Juris Doctor (S.J.D.) from Harvard Law School in 1981.
 Earlier, he obtained his L.L.M (Master in Law) degree from Harvard Law School in 1973.
-He was a research scholar at the École de Criminologie at the Université de Montréal in Montréal, Canada in 1972–73.
+He was a research scholar at the École de Criminologie at the Université de Montréal in Montréal, Canada, in 1972–73.
 He was also awarded various scholarships such as "Boris Kraigher", "Boris Kidrič" and "Dr. Prešeren Award" (highest available for students) while studying for his Univ. dipl. iur. degree at the Faculty of Law at the University of Ljubljana in Slovenia, between 1966 and 1970.

 He has reading, writing and speaking proficiency in English, French, Slovenian, and Croatian as well as limited reading and speaking facility in German and Italian.

-Personal life

-Judge Zupančič was born on 13 May 1947, in Ljubljana, Slovenia.
-He is married and has five children.
+Controversies

+In August 2017, Zupančič lost Slovenian government's support for his candidacy for membership on the United Nations Human Rights Committee after labelling the French politician Simone Veil "the biggest murderer of all time".
+The statement was voted to be the Slovenian sexist statement of the year.

+In 2023 the Jewish Chronicle published an exposé, detailing antisemitic content Zupančič shared on social media, including sharing conspiracy theories about Jewish influence and power and publication of antisemitic caricatures.
+After these findings came to light, the conservative think tank European Centre of Law and Justice terminated their relationship with Zupančič and he was locked out of his account on X for breaching its terms of conduct.

 Memberships

 Judge Zupančič is a member of the editorial board of various journals including REVUS, European Constitutionality Review, Revija 2000 and Dignitas, Ljubljana; Society for the Reform of Criminal Law, Vancouver, Canada; and "Pravni Vjesnik", Osijek, Croatia.

 He is also a member of the advisory board of "Nottingham Law Journal", United Kingdom and "European Journal of Law Reform", Utrecht, The Netherlands as well as a member of the Scientific Committee of "Analele Universităţii București, Seria Drept", Bucharest, Romania.